Course No. 9032

 After reading Chapter 7, participants will be able to:

-2. Specify the requirements of three basic forms of qualified pension plans.
+- Specify the requirements of the basic forms of qualified pension plans, including vesting, contributions, and benefits.

-5. Identify the requirements of IRAs, SEPs, and SIMPLEs, and define tax-free Roth IRA distributions specifying strategies to maximize plan benefits.
+- Identify the requirements of IRAs, SEPs, and SIMPLEs, and define tax-free Roth IRA distributions, specifying strategies to maximize plan benefits.

 After studying the materials in Chapter 7, answer the exam questions 68 to 90.